Gelisol: Description

-In the World Reference Base for Soil Resources (WRB), Gelisols are known as Cryosols.
-In soil taxonomy, Gelisols key out before the Histosols.
-In the WRB, the Histosols key out before the Cryosols.
-Organic permafrost soils are therefore Gelisols (Histels) in the soil taxonomy and Histosols (Cryic Histosols) in the WRB.
+In the World Reference Base for Soil Resources (WRB), most gelisols belong to the cryosols.
+In soil taxonomy, gelisols key out before the histosols.
+In the WRB, the histosols key out before the cryosols.
+Organic permafrost soils are therefore gelisols (histels) in the soil taxonomy and histosols (cryic histosols) in the WRB.

-Structurally, Gelisols may have a B horizon and more commonly have an A horizon and/or O horizon resting on the permafrost.
-Because soil organic matter accumulates in the upper layer, most Gelisols are black or dark brown in soil color, followed by a shallow mineral layer.
-Despite the influence of glaciation in most areas where Gelisols occur, chemically they are not highly fertile because nutrients, especially calcium and potassium, are very easily leached above the permafrost.
-The permafrost greatly restricts the engineering use of Gelisols, as large structures (e.g. buildings) subside as the frozen earth thaws when they are put in place.
+Structurally, gelisols may have a B horizon and more commonly have an A horizon and/or O horizon resting on the permafrost.
+Because soil organic matter accumulates in the upper layer, most gelisols are black or dark brown in soil color, followed by a shallow mineral layer.
+Despite the influence of glaciation in most areas where gelisols occur, chemically they are not highly fertile because nutrients, especially calcium and potassium, are very easily leached above the permafrost.
+The permafrost greatly restricts the engineering use of gelisols, as large structures (e.g. buildings) subside as the frozen earth thaws when they are put in place.

 Gelisols are found chiefly in Siberia, Alaska and Canada.
 Smaller areas are found in the Andes (mainly near the intersection between Chile, Bolivia and Argentina), Tibet, northern Scandinavia and the ice-free parts of Greenland and Antarctica.
-Fossil Gelisols are known from as far back as Precambrian ice ages 900 million years ago.
+Fossil gelisols are known from as far back as Precambrian ice ages 900 million years ago.